-With Amazon publishing, you don’t have to go through the tedious, endless efforts of getting a publisher to consider your book.
-Though self-publishing can be intimidating for new authors, the hassle will be worth it once you earn your much-deserved bucks.
-But to ease your mind, we’ve crafted this easy step-by-step detailed guide to get your masterpiece published on Amazon’s Kindle Direct Publishing Network.
+Amazon allows you to skip through the tedious, endless efforts of getting a printing house to consider your book for printing.
+Though it can be intimidating for new authors, the hassle will be worth it once you earn your much-deserved bucks.
+But to ease your mind, we’ve crafted this easy step-by-step detailed guide to get your masterpiece launched on Amazon’s Kindle Direct Publishing Network.

 Let’s dive in!